 Many activities can be relaxing and taxing at once.
 These three activities strengthen you physically and mentally:

 Whether you choose one sport or three, make sure you give yourself a break from intense competition with some cross-training activities.
-Through cross-training you can take a rest from your sport or sports while still getting a workout and staying in shape.
+Through cross-training you can take a rest from your sport or sports and reduce the chance of getting an overuse injury — while still getting a workout and staying in shape.

 Two examples of cross-training are swimming and cycling.
 They not only help build cardiovascular fitness, but also work your muscles.
 Swimming can really help tone your upper body, while cycling strengthens your legs.